 Facing extraordinary growth in high school graduating classes beginning in the late 1990s and the corresponding need to accommodate substantial enrollment increases, the University, with funding from the State, began expanding summer instruction programs in 2001.
-In the twenty years between 2001 and 2020, the University more than doubled its summer enrollments; growing from a little over 39,000 students to over 104,000 students.
-Although year-over-year growth in summer enrollments has fluctuated between two and five percent in recent years, summer 2020 enrollment exceeded that of summer 2019 by an estimated 30%.
-This anomalous growth can be partially attributed to the transition to remote instruction resulting from, and occurring during, the COVID-19 pandemic.
-The systemwide summer 2020 headcount was approximately 40 percent of that in the 2019-20 fall, winter, and spring terms, ranging from 27 to 47 percent by campus.
-Summer enrollments represent 25 percent of an average academic year term's full-time equivalent (FTE) student enrollment.
+In the twenty years between 2001 and 2021, the University more than doubled its summer enrollments; growing from a little over 39,000 students to over 99,000 students.
+Although year-over-year growth in summer enrollments has fluctuated between two and five percent in recent years, summer 2021 enrollment fell by an estimated 14 percent, but enrollment levels remained higher than that of summer 2019 by an estimated 14 percent of total summer FTE.
+This decline in summer 2021, relative to summer 2020, is likely impacted in part by California lifting most COVID restrictions in early summer, along with other possible factors like remote learning fatigue, preference for in-person instruction, and activities available in summer 2021, that were not available in summer 2020; however, the continued growth trend over the course of the last two years is partially attributable to the transition to remote instruction resulting from, and occurring during, the COVID-19 pandemic.
+The systemwide summer 2021 headcount was approximately 39 percent of that in the 2020-21 fall, winter, and spring terms, ranging from 27 to 67 percent by campus.
+Summer enrollments represent 22 percent of an average academic year term's full-time equivalent (FTE) student enrollment.

 The key to achieving substantial enrollment growth in the summer has been to offer summer instruction that is critical to student progress toward graduation, along with essential student support services and student financial aid.
 Expansion of summer enrollments has resulted in more efficient uses of facilities and accelerated time-to-degree for undergraduates, making room for more students during the academic year.
-Campuses have offered a greater breadth of courses during the summer to maximize efficiency and student progress toward the degree; campuses offered more than 5,700 primary classes in summer 2019 (the last year for which complete data are available)-more than double the number of primary classes offered in summer 2000.
+Campuses have offered a greater breadth of courses during the summer to maximize efficiency and student progress toward the degree; campuses offered more than 3,800 primary classes in summer 2020 (the last year for which complete data are available) - 40 percent more than the number of primary classes offered in summer 2000.
 Students report using summer as a means to graduate on time and enjoy the smaller class sizes and greater faculty contact often provided by summer courses.